GhostSanket14/Java-Core_-Small-Projects-/README.md

 # Java-Enc-and-DeEnc
-This is the this is Core Java based project.
-Which handles encryption and decryption of a text file.
+This is the this is Core Java-based project, which handles the encryption and decryption of a text file.